turnerlabs/aws-management-lambdas/README.md

 ### Create the manifest
 * deploy_stack.rb -g slack_notificationsTemplate.yaml | tee ACCOUNTIDENTIFIER-Manifest.yaml
 * Edit the manifest
+* Be sure to set all the parameters in the Manifest file to be correct
 * Add the following for the PreInstall script
 ```yaml
 # Preinstall script will build the zip upload the Lambda code to the S3 bucket